The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/AddingNewDesign.md

 ```

 Update only `current_design`, `clk_port_name` and `clk_period` as
 per design requirements.
-Dont modify the remaining values for the
+Do not modify the remaining values for the
 default template.

 **Step 5:** Add the design name to `Makefile` to run the flow
-with `make` command.
+with the `make` command.

 ```
 vi Makefile